kimchouard/server.adobe.github.com/README.md

 ## Port managing

 The default port is 5000.
-To be able to call on 80, 2 option
+To be able to call on 80, 2 options:

 - bind the input port 80 to 8000: